changde0628/changde0628/README.md

 - 🎮 Expertise in algorithm, competition programming, 2D game development
 - 🤖 I’m currently learning Artificial intelligence (ML、DL、RL、Gan)
 - 🌱 Recent development projects : To use reinforcement learning to train specific game AI
-- 👋 If you are looking for a partner to work hard together
-    -  Mail Me : changde0628@gmail.com

 | Project name         | Content                                                               | Programming language  |
 |:--------------- |:----------------------------------------------------------------- |:-------- |